-Wait two minutes for the controllers to reboot before proceeding.
-The controllers are restarted in multiple-bus mode.
+7. Wait for two minutes for the controllers to reboot before proceeding.

+The controller restarts in multiple-bus mode.

-7. Verify that the array is in SCSI-2 mode by entering the following commands:
+8. Verify that both controllers are configured for multiple-bus mode and that the array is in SCSI-2 mode by entering the following commands: